jacklandrin/OnlySwitch/README.md

 ## License
 MIT
 ## Donate
-If you like it, help supporting this app by giving me a cup of tea in order for me to keep coding.
+If you like it, help support this app by giving me a cup of tea in order for me to keep coding.
 <p align="center">
 <img alt="Sits in the status bar" src="http://www.jacklandrin.com/wp-content/uploads/2021/12/donation.jpeg" width="20%" align="left" title="Made by QRCobot"/>
 </p>